 One more thing to mention is the fact that using any kind of digital interactive product, what user really needs is communication via fast feedback from the system.
 Even if the user has to wait, he/she should be clearly informed about it.
 It is the basis for all the types of animation featured above.
 The most important and initial aim of animation is to clarify, ease and speed up the process of interaction, and only after this to beautify and create the so-called “WOW-effect”.
 Interface animation solutions should be accomplished on the basis of usability rather than pure decoration and entertainment.

 However, as well as in the previous post on animation, we appeal to common sense in the use of animation for microinteractions.
 Animation should support the users, help them, and be applied where it is really reasoned with usability increase, not distracting or overloading the screen.

 Points to consider about animation for microinteractions

 – It shouldn’t overload the page or screen too much causing the long and annoying process of loading

 – It should be thought-over in the perspective of different devices and conditions in which target user can potentially use them

 – It shouldn’t create a high distraction from the most important features or content on the screen or web-page

 – It should correspond with the general stylistic concept of the application or website to support the general harmonic perception of the product.

-Designing solutions for efficient microinteractions, a designer has to act somehow on the crossroads of design, psychology, sometimes linguistics, and other spheres of science and human activity.
+Designing solutions for efficient microinteractions, a designer has to act somehow at the crossroads of design, psychology, sometimes linguistics, and other spheres of science and human activity.
 A thorough analysis of the target audience and testing ideas and concepts enabling microinteractions usually open the door to higher usability.
 Animation used wisely in the interfaces can become one of the ways to effectively speed up interaction and make it more natural when it’s needed at the same time creating a pleasant and stylish visual design.